-Police All front line police officers from Police Constable/Detective Constable, Police Sergeant, Detective Sergeant to Inspector/Detective Inspector.
+All front line police officers from Police Constable/Detective Constable, Police Sergeant, Detective Sergeant to Inspector/Detective Inspector.
 Some support staff depending on role; including Police Community Support Officers, Police Information Room Operators and Administrators, Police staff investigators and Protecting vulnerable persons/public protection staff.
-Local Authority Staff/volunteers who visit people in their own homes, supervised contact centers or office bases.
-This includes Social Workers, Social Care staff, staff providing care and assessment to vulnerable individuals in any setting, support workers, housing officers and family outreach workers. С All staff working with children, young people and/or their parents/carers adults at risk and/or their carers and who could potentially contribute to assessing, planning, intervening and evaluating the needs of a child, young person, adult at risk or parenting capacity where there are safeguarding/child protection concerns.
+Staff/volunteers who visit people in their own homes, supervised contact centers or office bases.
+This includes Social Workers, Social Care staff, staff providing care and assessment to vulnerable individuals in any setting, support workers, housing officers and family outreach workers.
+All staff working with children, young people and/or their parents/carers adults at risk and/or their carers and who could potentially contribute to assessing, planning, intervening and evaluating the needs of a child, young person, adult at risk or parenting capacity where there are safeguarding/child protection concerns.
 Safeguarding adults training All clinical staff working with adults will need to undertake PREVENT training (UK core Skills training).
 It is acknowledged that some employers may require certain staff groups to be trained to a higher level to better fulfil their organisational intent and purpose.
 For example this would include senior staff to undertake further MCA and DoLS training to enable them to fulfil their role and responsibilities.
-Health Safeguarding children training Level 3 Clinical staff working with children, young people and /or their parents/ carers and who could potentially contribute to assessing, planning, intervening and evaluating the needs of a child or young person and parenting capacity where there are safeguarding/ child protection concerns (UK core skills 2016) (ICD) Safeguarding Children and Young people: roles and competences for health care staff INTERCOLLEGIATE DOCUMENT for children Education Teachers, Learning Support Assistants, Emotional Literacy Support Assistants.
-Peripatetic teachers and coaches (non-Local Authority, e.g. music).
+Safeguarding children training Level 3 Clinical staff working with children, young people and /or their parents/ carers and who could potentially contribute to assessing, planning, intervening and evaluating the needs of a child or young person and parenting capacity where there are safeguarding/ child protection concerns (UK core skills 2016) (ICD) Safeguarding Children and Young people: roles and competences for health care staff INTERCOLLEGIATE DOCUMENT for children Teachers, Learning Support Assistants, Emotional Literacy Support Assistants.
+Peripatetic teachers and coaches (non- Local Authority, e.g. music).
 Specialist Teachers, Challenge Advisers.
-Police Not applicable Local Authority Service provider managers in statutory organisations that provide care and support to children/young adults and adults; D Specialist roles - named professionals or those who have specific child or adult protection responsibilities.
-Health Safeguarding Adults Named professionals or those who have specific child or adult protection responsibilities
+Not applicable Service provider managers in statutory organisations that provide care and support to children/young adults and adults; staff who undertake the role of Care Manager or Care Coordinator/Social worker or assessor of care needs, family outreach workers and staff in specialist teams working with the family.
+Specialist roles - named professionals or those who have specific child or adult protection responsibilities.
+Safeguarding Adults Named professionals or those who have specific child or adult protection responsibilities